google/temporian/docs/src/user_guide.md

 In Temporian, times are always represented by a float64 value.
 Users have the freedom to choose the semantic to this value.
 For example, the time can be the number of nanoseconds since the start of the day, the number of cycles of a process, the number of years since the big bang, or the number of seconds since January 1, 1970, at 00:00:00 UTC, also known as Unix or POSIX time.

 To ease the feature engineering of dates, Temporian contains a set of _calendar operators_.
 Those operators are specialized in creating features from dates and datetimes.
-For instance, the `tp.calendar_hours` operator returns the hour of the date in the range `0-23`.
+For instance, the [`tp.calendar_hour()`][temporian.calendar_hour] operator returns the hour of the date in the range `0-23`.

 Calendar operators require the time in their inputs to be Unix time, so applying them on non-Unix timestamps will result in errors being raised.
 Temporian can sometimes automatically recognize if input timestamps correspond to Unix time (e.g. when an `EventSet` is created from a pandas DataFrame with a datetime column, or when passing a list of datetime objects as timestamps in `EventSet`'s constructor).
 If creating `EventSets` manually and passing floats directly to `timestamps`, you need to explicitly specify whether they correspond to Unix times or not via the `is_unix_timestamp` argument.